Brettvh/GettingCleaningDataCourseProject/README.md

 ### Overview ###

-This process takes the IC Irvine Machine Learning Repository data for Human Activity Recognition Using Smartphones Data Set, performs some analysis and creates a Tidy Data Set with the average of each variable for each activity and each subject in the study.
+This process takes the UC Irvine Machine Learning Repository data for Human Activity Recognition Using Smartphones Data Set, performs some analysis and creates a Tidy Data Set with the average of each variable for each activity and each subject in the study.

 The analysis pulls from the following soure files:
 - 'activity_labels.txt': Links the class labels with their activity name.